SummerOfCode2020/week-04-forking-from-the-org/README.md

 `git remote add origin YOUR_URL_HERE` where YOUR_URL_HERE is replaced with a repository in your personal workspace.

+## Push + PR
+Once added changes to the staging area on our local repo, we push to the correct remote (which as defined above, is the forked repository that is contained in *our* github, and will be denoted by our name.)
+## PR
+When making a pull request, we *do* have to compare our previously pushed commits to the organization's code (a crucial step I actually missed previously, I've been making PRs w/in my own github repo and not referencing the org's codebase.)
+Picture four, "Comparing Changes" highlights this perfectly!
+Each section above has to have the required codebases

+(Organizations code main -- Branch {vs} Personal code main -- Branch)

 ## In Pictures

 First: Fork